devgateway/ansible-role-nginx/README.md

         server_name bob.example.org alice.example.org;

+*   However, if the first value of the **list** is also a list, only that one is evaluated.
+It yields multiple directives, with each value expanded as per these rules:

+        fastcgi_hide_header:
+          - - X-Drupal-Version
+            - Debian: X-Debug-Dpkg
+              RedHat: X-Debug-Rpm

+    in Debian becomes:

+        fastcgi_hide_header X-Drupal-Version;
+        fastcgi_hide_header X-Debug-Dpkg;

 *   If a **dictionary** contains special members `args` (list) or `kwargs` (dictionary), they become positional and keyworded arguments, respectively.
 Keyworded arguments get sorted; positional don't.
 Keyworded arguments that are lists, are joined using a colon:

         proxy_cache_path: